 Properly done, reference checks are an excellent opportunity to verify all the key issues in your hiring decision for the candidate - ranging from qualitative information about a candidate's skill set, strengths and weaknesses, character traits and overall ability to perform the job they are being considered for.

-Great references start with effective preparation and ensuring you are prepared to ask the right questions.
+There are a few different types of reference checks; however, great references start with effective preparation and ensuring you are prepared to ask the right questions.
 A great way to do this is to draft a script to ensure you stay on-topic and ask the questions you need to ask when checking references.

 When it comes to the final stage in the acquisition process, are you conducting a reference check with a former boss or current BFF?
 An unprepared Hiring Manager may not know the difference - exposing the organization to the pricey, yet avoidable, impacts of the cost of a bad hire.